-The Science Technology and Research (STAR) Campus serves as the College of Health Sciences hub for innovation.
-With Research, personal clinical care and state-of-the art technologies, the sites at STAR are only the first step towards building a healthier Delaware.
+The Science Technology and Research (STAR) Campus serves as the innovation hub for the College of Health Sciences.
+With research, personal clinical care and state-of-the art technologies, the sites at STAR are the first step towards building a healthier Delaware.

 The Tower at STAR

 MAKERSPACE TO MARKETPLACE